PLEASE NOTE: As of this 18th edition, the city of publication is NO LONGER required for book citations.

 BIBLIOGRAPHY format and example:

 Author's last name, first name.
 Title of Book in Italics.
 Vol. #.
-Place of publication: Publisher, Year of publication.
+Publisher, Year of publication.

 FOOTNOTE format and examples:

-1 Author's first name last name, "Title of Dissertation or Thesis in Quotation Marks" (PhD diss. or MA thesis, Institution, Year of publication), inclusive pages.
+1 Author's first name last name, "Title of Dissertation or Thesis in Quotation Marks" (PhD diss. or MA thesis, Institution, Year of publication), inclusive page, URL or Database (database identification number).

 BIBLIOGRAPHY format and example: